lukeexton96/stubby-starter-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+This command will also start a local stubby server that fetches some user information to help get you started with HTTP requests.
+The stubby instance is running on localhost:8882 with the example endpoint available on [http://localhost:8882/api/getInfo](http://localhost:8882/api/getInfo) as a working example.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.